 Limited to 1 visit(s) every year Please contact the plan for more details.

-Deductible applies.
 50% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum.
+Prior Authorization is required.

 \$0 copay for diabetic eye exams performed by a specialist such as an ophthalmologist or optometrist.